William H. Gerstenmaier: Career

 Gerstenmaier graduated with a bachelor of science in aeronautical engineering from Purdue University School of Aeronautics and Astronautics in 1977, and joined the Lewis Research Center (now called the John Glenn Research Center) in Ohio, beginning his career with NASA.
 Initially doing research with supersonic wind tunnels, developing air data curve information used during entry on the Space Shuttle.
 Gerstenmaier continued his education, obtaining his master's degree in mechanical engineering at the University of Toledo in 1981.

 In 1980, Gerstenmaier moved to Houston, Texas, to work at the Johnson Space Center, researching propulsion related to the Space Shuttle, and was involved in the earliest phases of the International Space Station design.
 In 1984, he was a semi-finalist in the selection for NASA Astronaut Group 10.
 In 1988, he first served as manager of Space Shuttle Program Integration, and then went on to serve as head of the Orbital Maneuvering Vehicle Operations Office.
 Following that, he became Director of Space Shuttle and Space Station Freedom Assembly Operations, and was named Chief of the Projects and Facilities Branch of the Flight Design and Dynamics Division.

 In 1992, Gerstenmaier was given a fellowship from NASA to obtain his doctorate degree from Purdue, and in 1992 and 1993, he completed course work for a doctorate in dynamics and control, with a minor in propulsion at Purdue University School of Aeronautics and Astronautics.
 Of the time away from NASA, he said, "It was the most humbling experience of my life."
+At the time, Gerstenmaier returned to work at NASA before completing the final steps needed to receive his doctorate.
+He was granted an honorary doctorate from Purdue University in 2019.

 In 1995, Gerstenmaier returned to NASA as the Shuttle/Mir Program Operations Manager, and was the liaison to the Russian Space Agency for operations and protocols.
 For the first half of 1996, he was stationed in Russia to support astronaut Shannon Lucid, who spent six months aboard Mir.

 In December 2000, Gerstenmaier was named Deputy Manager of the International Space Station Program.
 In June 2002, Gerstenmaier was promoted to Program Manager of the International Space Station, overseeing the management, development, operation, and integration of the station for NASA.
 Gerstenmaier's time with the ISS team, came as the first crews began to occupy the station and the US Orbital Segment was under heavy construction.

 Gerstenmaier was promoted to Associate Administrator for Human Exploration and Operations in 2005.
 While in that role, he was described as "arguably the most influential person when it comes to US spaceflight."